acend/argocd-basics-training/content/en/docs/05/helm.md

 ### Helm Release Name

 By default, the Helm release name is equal to the Application name to which it belongs.
-Sometimes, especially on a centralised ArgoCD, you may want to override that name, and it is possible with the `release-name` flag on the cli:
+Sometimes, especially on a centralised ArgoCD, you may want to override that name.

 {{% onlyWhenNot no-argocd-cli %}}
+For this purpose, the cli provides the `release-name` flag:
 ```bash
 argocd app set argo-helm-$USER --release-name <release>
 ```